-Based on the Centers for Medicare and Medicaid Services (CMS), the Medicare Advantage premiums have a monthly average of $21.
+- Medicare Advantage (Part C) Premium: Based on the Centers for Medicare and Medicaid Services (CMS), the Medicare Advantage premiums have a monthly average of $18 in 2023.

-Before you can avail of your plan’s benefits (either partially or in full), you need to reach an annual amount called a deductible.
-Most Medicare Advantage plans have no medical deductible, however, you may see a deductible for prescription drugs if you are enrolled in a Medicare Advantage plan that bundles in prescription drug coverage.
+- Deductible: Deductibles refer to an amount you have to pay first before your plan’s benefits kick in.
+While most Medicare Advantage plans have no medical deductible, may see a deductible for prescription drugs if you are enrolled in a Medicare Advantage plan that bundles in prescription drug coverage.

-All Medicare Advantage plans have a maximum out-of-pocket amount.
-The federal government sets the absolute maximum and in 2021 it is capped at $7,550 (for costs within the network) and $11,300 (for costs within and outside the network).
+- Maximum out-of-pocket limit: The federal government sets the absolute maximum out of pocket for consumers using Medicare Advantage plans.
+In 2023, this is $8,300 for costs within the network and $12,450 for costs in- and out-of-network).
 Your plan may choose to have a lower maximum out-of-pocket cap; however, it cannot be higher than these limits.
 Once you exceed your plan’s maximum out-of-pocket cap, your plan pays for 100% of your medical costs.

 How do I find the most affordable Medicare Advantage plan costs?